 For example, suppose the farmers produce massive quantities of corn due to good weather conditions.
 The law of demand says the price drops if there is more supply.
 To ensure farmers get a reasonable corn price, the government steps in and sets the corn’s floor price.

 It is the minimum price that a seller would get for their product or service.
-Such pricing helps to protect suppliers from the losses.
+Such pricing helps to protect suppliers from losses.
 The price floor is usually more than the equilibrium price.

 However, there may be rare situations where the floor price or the bottom price fixed for the product could be lesser than the equilibrium price.
 This usually happens when there are high expectations that the price could drop in the future due to the large supply.
-In the case of a price floor, it is possible that the supply exceeds the demand, and this leads to surplus availability.
+In the case of a price floor, it is possible that the supply exceeds the demand, leading to surplus availability.

 It is the highest price that is fixed or decided by the Government or Association, etc. A seller can not sell his product or service above this fixed price.
 Unlike floor price, the price ceiling helps to protect the buyers from overpaying.
-In case, there is an equilibrium price, then the price ceiling is set below it.
-Like a price floor, a price ceiling can be set above the equilibrium price in some exceptional situation.
+In case there is an equilibrium price, then the price ceiling is set below it.
+Like a price floor, a price ceiling can be set above the equilibrium price in some exceptional situations.
 This happens when there are expectations that the price may rise going ahead.

-In case of a price ceiling, the demand for a good or service is more than the supply, and thus, results in a shortage.
-If the demand for the product is inelastic, the price ceiling would lower the seller’s profit.
+In the case of a price ceiling, the demand for a good or service is more than the supply, and thus, results in a shortage.
+If the demand for the product is inelastic, the price ceiling will lower the seller’s profit.
 This is because a lower price won’t much push the demand up.
 If the demand for the item is elastic, then the price ceiling could dramatically drive the demand.
 It would certainly increase revenue for the seller.

 Price Floor and Ceiling – Example

-One good example of a price ceiling is the rising rent of apartment in main cities.
+One good example of a price ceiling is the rising rent of apartments in main cities.
 Since the demand is higher than what is available, the rent in these cities continues to rise.
 Such a rise in rent is also a key factor driving workers out of the city.
-So, if the authorities come up with rent control laws that set a price ceiling, more people will be able to afford an apartment and survive in main cities.
+So, if the authorities come up with rent control laws that set a price ceiling, more people will be able to afford an apartment and survive in the main cities.

-The best examples for price floor are the minimum wage and agricultural sector.
+The best examples for price floor are the minimum wage and the agricultural sector.
 Often the government sets a minimum price that a farmer would get for a particular product.
 This helps to stabilize the farmers’ income so that they are not discouraged from producing more.